pabloroxo/pabloroxo/README.md

 ## 😎 About me

 Hello, everyone!
-I'm Pablo Roxo, a software developer and a college teacher.
+I'm Pablo Roxo, a full stack developer currently working with Laravel, Vue.js and MongoDB.

+## 🛠️ Best skills

+Software development on PHP platform, with or without frameworks like Laravel.
+Also improving day by day my skills with Vue.js and frontend in general.
+All the time I worked with relational databases, such as SQL Server and MySQL, but I'm currently working with NoSQL databases, such as MongoDB.

 ## 🌎 Languages